-Hats off to our waitress, who was running around and still killing it all while wearing a mask.
-Political views aside, wearing a mask makes being a server a bit more complicated.
+Hats off to our waitress, who was running around and still killing it while wearing a mask.
+Political views aside, wearing a mask makes being a server more complicated.
 I would have a tough time talking, walking, and running around trying to give the best customer experience possible while wearing one of them.
 It is a whole new ball game, and I surely wouldn’t want that job or responsibility, but our waitress nailed it!

 COVID business aside, our waitress was super helpful in guiding us through the menu since it was our first time there.
-She asked what our palate typically goes for and made suggestions based on that and the fact we wanted to be adventurous and, of course try their best selling items!
+She asked what our palate typically goes for and made suggestions based on that and the fact we wanted to be adventurous and, of course, try their best selling items!